Storage and Handling of Petroleum Products and Allied Products

 Technical Bulletins

-Section 4.1 of the Regulation allows the Director to issue technical bulletins to "provide guidance on the application and interpretation of the technical or design requirements specified in this regulation or the Code of Practice".
-All current and approved technical bulletins can be found here.
+Section 4.1 of the Regulation allows the Director to issue technical bulletins to provide guidance on the application and interpretation of the technical or design requirements specified in the Regulation or the Code of Practice.
+All current and approved technical bulletins can be found here:

 Technical Bulletin PSF-001 - Spill Containment and Runoff Collection at Product Transfer Areas for Petroleum Products and Allied Petroleum Products for Aboveground Storage Tank Systems 5000 Litres or Larger